How is my baby growing?

 Your baby is growing fast and is now the size of a blueberry, measuring at about 1.27 cm long.

 Your baby is starting to adapt to the life inside the uterus.
 During this week, the umbilical cord starts to form, which links you and your baby.
 The umbilical cord provides oxygen and nutrients from your blood to your baby.
 It also is able to remove waste from the baby.
 Additionally, your baby’s lungs, kidneys and gastrointestinal tract are continuing to form.
 You should also know that your baby’s face is starting to take shape.
 The eyes, nose, mouth and ears are forming to resemble you and your partner.
 You are probably feeling excited and anxious to see who your baby will look like.
-Your still have several months to go but you will get to meet you baby soon.
+You still have several months to go but you will get to meet you baby soon enough.

 Body & Life Changes